Sydney-Informatics-Hub/riaf-health/ragpipe/templates/Prompt1.md

 What is the problem this research seeks to address and why is it significant?
-(Max 250 words)

-The markdown output MUST include references to supporting documents.
+(Max 250 words) \n You MUST cite sources along with your answer.
+Add citation numbers in your answer behind each sentence and provide corresponding list of references below **References**."